jibbs1703/Predicting-Titanic-Survivors/README.md

 - Training machine learning models on training dataset and check training accuracy.
 - Tune Hyperparameters of the model (if necessary) as the default settings sometimes yield the best performance for the model.
 - Use trained model on test dataset and make prediction.
-- Save predictions to a desired file format file (in this case, a comma separated value - csv file).
+- Save predictions to a desired file format.
 - Save the model by dumping into a pickle file.
+- Check the most important features for best model.
+- Create a simple web page where users can get a titanic survival prediction based on features.

 ## Model Results
 **Logistic Regression Model** : The Logistic Regression Model yielded an accuracy of 80% with the training data.
 The model predicted that 36% of the passengers in the Test Dataset survived the shipwreck while 64% did not survive.
 The Kaggle submission for this model returned a 76.94% accuracy score.